-If you are not getting any hot water, there are some simple ways to troubleshoot a Rheem unit before you call in a professional.
-There are some problems which can be solved easily but for other tricky things, contact a licensed plumber.
+If you are not getting any hot water, there are some simple ways in troubleshooting a Rheem hot water unit before you call in a professional.
+There are some problems that can be solved easily but for other tricky things, contact a licensed plumber.

 Note: Before you do anything with your hot water unit, turn off the power/gas supply from the mains.

 Firstly, check the power supply to your hot water unit.
 Check if the safety switch is ON at your switchboard.
 Also, check your circuit breaker and fuse.
 If they are all working as expected, the problem could be because of high water demand.

 Are you using a lot of hot water for showers or in appliances like washing machines or dishwashers?
 Longer showers or any change with the plumbing fixture may affect your hot water usage.
 One way to tackle this problem is by having shorter showers and conserving hot water.
 If you have already been doing this, consider upgrading the size of your hot water system.

 If the water flow is low, the unit may not be able to operate.
 Check if the supply of water is turned on and the shut-off valve is open.
 Also, check if you are getting a good flow of cold water from the taps.

 If the water flow is low from all the fixtures, it could be due to a broken pressure regulator and you may need to contact a plumber to inspect the issue.

 Too much hot water can be a sign of a high setting on the thermostat.
 Adjust the temperature on the thermostat, if needed.
 Ensure it is not set lower than 60 degrees Celsius.
 If you cannot adjust the thermostat temperature, feel free to contact us.